gamal1osama/Hands-on-ML-Book---notes-and-summarization/README.md

 ├── ...
 └── Chapter x - Hands on.pdf
 ```
-Each PDF represents a summarized view of the corresponding chapter, including exercises.
+Each PDF represents a summarized view of the corresponding chapter.

 ---